-High CO2 levels negatively affect wellbeing and productivity and strongly correlate with diseases spread, amid the COVID-19 pandemic.
-Thus, measuring indoor CO2 levels is useful.
+High CO2 levels negatively affect wellbeing and productivity and strongly correlate with disease spread.
+Thus, particularly during the COVID-19 pandemic, measuring indoor CO2 levels is useful.
 Popular CO2 monitors include the IQAir AirVisual Pro and Kaiterra Laser Egg + CO2.
 But how accurate are these CO2 monitors?
 Smart Air conducted tests to find out.

 CO2 Monitor Accuracy Tests